ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 identifier, KDF, and AEAD), so it is also assumed that it cannot generate an encapsulated response.

-A proxy SHOULD NOT add information about the client identity when forwarding requests.
+A proxy MUST NOT reveal information about the client identity when forwarding requests without agreement from the client, with one exception (described below).
 For example, including the Via field, the Forwarded field
 {{?FORWARDED=RFC7239}}, or similar information may reveal information about the client that the proxy is intended to hide from the target.
 In general, a client does not depend on the proxy using an authenticated and encrypted connection to the oblivious request resource, only that information about the client not be attached to forwarded requests.

-However, some applications or use cases can benefit additional client metadata attached to forwarded request.
-Some example HTTP headers that the proxy might include are as follows:
+The only exception to this requirement is that a proxy MAY add at most a single bit of information to each forwarded client request without the client's agreement.

-- Flag indicating whether or not the client is deemed malicious.
-If a client request orignates from an abusive or otherwise harmful IP address with a bad reputation, the proxy might attached a flag indicating this to the target.
+This bit may be used to indicate if the request request originated from an abusive or otherwise harmful IP address with a bad reputation. the proxy might attached a flag indicating this to the target.
 The target could use this flag to shadowban clients or other alter whether how the client encapuslated request is processed.
-- Convey coarse geographic information about the client.
-Some applications, such as telemetry, may benefit from approximate geographic information about a client request.
-Clients could of course provide such information in their encapsulated request, but proxies ultimately have a more authoritative view of the client request origin and its geographic location by virtue of being on path between the client and target.
-As such, for these applications, it would be reasonable for proxies to supply coarse geographic information about individual client requests.

-Servers that enter into an agreement with a proxy are expected to agree upon the types of client metadata that proxies provide, if any.
-Clients need to consider this information when choosing a proxy discovery method.
+Clients SHOULD take this into consideration when evaluating the fingerprinting surface of any encapsulated request.

 ### Denial of Service {#dos}